eliasgranderubio/dagda/README.md

     }
 ```

-If you want review the history of a concrete docker analysis, you must type `python3 docker_history.py <DOCKER_IMAGE_NAME_HERE>`.
-Below, the help when you type `python3 docker_history.py --help` is shown:
+If you want review the history of a concrete docker analysis, you must type `python3 dagda.py history <DOCKER_IMAGE_NAME_HERE>`.
+Below, the help when you type `python3 dagda.py history --help` is shown:

 ```
-    usage: docker_history.py [-h] [-v] IMAGE_NAME
+    usage: dagda.py history [-h] IMAGE_NAME

     Your personal docker security analyzer history.

-    positional arguments:
+    Positional Arguments:
       IMAGE_NAME     the analysis history for the requested docker image name will be shown ordered by descending date

-    optional arguments:
+    Optional Arguments:
-      -h, --help     show this help message and exit -v, --version  show the version message and exit
+      -h, --help     show this help message and exit
 ```

 ## Bonus Track: Quick Start with Docker